 Below are very brief descriptions of some of the content offered in our classes.

-The benefits of standing meditation are plentiful, but to put it simply, it helps to relax the mind and body as well as find your center and correct body alignment which not only helps with the practice of taijiquan but with keeping your calm in daily life.
+The benefits of standing meditation are plentiful, but to put it simply, it helps to relax the mind and body as well as find your center and correct body alignment; this can help with the practice of taijiquan and also to keep your calm in daily life.
+With the help of a skillful and sensitive instructor, a serious student of taijiquan can discover the principles of taijiquan within standing meditation in order to transform the actions and reactions of the practitioner.
+What is developed in standing meditation can be carried over into the movements of the taijiquan form where further progression of the principles can take place.
 It is recommended to practice standing meditation for at least 20 minutes a day for health benefits, and one hour a day for martial benefits.

 Push hands practice is a form of silk reeling practiced with a partner.
-Martial applications are put to use in push hands practice.
-Training starts slow and simple in a static standing position with circular movements to help the student develop sensitivity to the direction of movement and intention of the opponent.
-Silk reeling and form practice help the taijiquan practitioner develop awareness and control of one’s own central equilibrium and movements; push hands helps to develop this awareness and control of another’s central equilibrium and movements.
-One of the basic principles is to use the opponent’s force against them, thus putting in action the saying, “deflect a thousand pounds with 4 ounces of power.”
+Training starts slow and simple in a static standing position with both parters joined at the wrists.
+If silk reeling and forms practice help the taijiquan practitioner develop awareness and control of one’s own central equilibrium and movements, push hands helps to develop this awareness and control of another’s central equilibrium and movements.
+Partners stay in constant contact in order to allow for energy transfer.
+The two become one, and sensitivity or "listening skills" (tingjin), is developed over time.

-Laojia Yi Lu is a form (routine) which is described as the “mother form” from Chenjiagou and traditionally precedes practice of other taijiquan forms.
+Laojia Yi Lu is a form, or sequence of movements, which is described as the “mother form” from Chenjiagou and traditionally precedes practice of other taijiquan forms.
 It consists of slow, smooth movements which utilize the silk reeling exercises with steps moving in all directions.
-There are few explosive, power moves throughout the form which help to begin development of "fali" or "fajin," explosive martial power.
+There are few explosive power moves throughout the form which help to begin development of "fali" or "fajin," explosive martial power.
+It is within Laojia Yi Lu that we can develop entry level understanding of body mechanics to develop whole body unification and coordination of movements.
 Practicing this form in its entirety can take from 12 to 20+ minutes depending on speed of practice.
-Making this a part of your daily training will help to condition the body and focus the mind which can reap many health and martial benefits.
+Make this a part of your daily training.

 DAJIA ER LU (Large Frame Second Road)